clever-org-name/MSFT-github-copilot-Hackathon/agenda/Global Hitss Hackathon 10.24.2024.md

 **Afternoon Agenda (2hr):**
 Afternoon session is a wrap of best practices and Q&A, finishing with awards and swag.

-- Copilot Prompt Crafting Best Practices, Tips & Tricks, and Q&A (1hr30min)
+- Copilot and more, Prompt Crafting Best Practices, Tips & Tricks, and Q&A (1hr30min)
     - Based on customer feedback, we will lead with "A day in the life of the Developer".
 If additional time available:
+        - What else can you do with Copilot?
+(PPT Presentation)
         - Demo Copilot Workspace
         - Demo Pull Request
         - Demo @github